-1 Candidates must undertake all of the performance assessments pertaining to the additional admission requirements by the end of the first year of the Master's degree programme at the latest.
-All additional requirements, including any assessment repetitions, must be fulfilled within 18 months of the start of the Master's degree programme at the latest.

-2 A pass grade in each individual performance assessment is required.

-3 A failed performance assessment may only be repeated once.
+- 1 Candidates must undertake all of the performance assessments pertaining to the additional admission requirements by the end of the first year of the Master's degree programme at the latest.
+All additional requirements, including any assessment repetitions, must be fulfilled within one and a half year of the start of the Master's degree programme at the latest. - 2 A pass grade in each individual performance assessment is required. - 3 A failed performance assessment may only be repeated once.